actoaps/fafnir-sso/readme.md

 validate your JWT.

-Your JWT is returned to the success url as a fragment, as browsers do not ordinarily send this part to the server, so the JWT will not bleed though to server access logs.
+Your JWT is returned to the success url as a fragment, as browsers do not ordinarily send this part to the server, so the JWT will not bleed through to server access logs.
 This means that the browser is responsible for storing the JWT securely until it is needed for API requests.